bowenac/gatsby-playground/src/pages/docs/gatsby/how-these-docs-were-created.md

                         <div className="docs">
                             <div class="container">
                                 <h1>WordPress Docs!</h1>
-                                <h3>Not much to put here... just the root for an example of different documentation routes/types</h3>
+                                <h3>Not much to put here...
+Just an example of a separate docs section.</h3>
+                                <p>Will probably change these docs to integrating WordPress in gatsby so it has it's own section of docs.
+Just random code examples for testing currently...</p>
                                 <Footer />
                             </div>
                             <div className={'sidebar-toggle' + (open ? ' active' : '')} onClick={clickHandler} onKeyPress={clickHandler} tabIndex={0} role="button">